-Have you ever noticed how long it takes to clean a home, condo, or apartment?
-Maybe you’re not aware of how hazardous housecleaning can really be.
+Have you ever noticed how long it takes to clean a home or apartment?
+Maybe you’re not aware of how hazardous house cleaning can really be.
 Safety can be a point of concern for some seniors when it comes to cleaning a house or an apartment.
 In fact, depending on your lifestyle, cleaning your home can be a daily task that takes minutes or becomes an all-day event.

-If you’re a senior who finds yourself spending more of your retirement time cleaning or worried about cleaning and not enjoying your golden years, keep reading.
-There are certain cleaning tips that can help to keep you safe and help you improve your time commitments for daily chores.
+If you’re a senior finding yourself spending more of your retirement time cleaning, or worrying about cleaning and not enjoying your golden years, keep reading.
+There are certain cleaning tips that can help to keep you safe and improve your time commitments for daily chores.

-Many seniors face the issue of wanting to clean their homes but are more prone to accidents and falls because of age, vertigo, and sometimes even the side effects of certain medications.
-Don’t try to move heavy furniture to dust or vacuum.
+Many seniors face the issue of wanting to clean their homes but are more prone to accidents and falls.
+This can be due to age, vertigo, or sometimes even as side effects of certain medications.
+We recommend you avoid trying to move heavy furniture to dust or vacuum.
 This can cause serious injuries.

-There are many tools and extensions on the market that can help you reach hard those difficult spots within your home, often of which are behind or between heavy furniture.
-When you’re writing down your cleaning plan, make sure you spend some time researching the best tools and supplies needed to clean or vacuum under or around furniture.
-You can do this by either running an online search or speaking with a sales associate at your local store.
+Instead, you can use the many tools on the market that can help you reach those difficult spots within your home – often many of which are behind or between heavy furniture.
+When you’re writing down your cleaning plan, make sure you spend some time researching the tools to make cleaning easier.
+You can do this by either running an online search, or speaking with a sales associate at your local store.

 Excessive bending, lifting, or carrying heavy items is responsible for the most in-home accidents among seniors.
-Don’t be a statistic, enlist help or find tools that will make your efforts easier and safer.
+Don’t be a statistic.
+Enlist help or find helpful house cleaning tools for elderly that will make your efforts easier and safer.

 Expensive cleaning supplies seem to be a point of concern for many seniors.
 Accidental ingestion and bleach poisoning accidents are high among seniors too.
 An easy way to avoid high priced and often toxic clean products is to work with natural, organic solutions.

-White vinegar is budget friendly, non-toxic, and it works as good, if not better than most of the chemically produced solutions found at the store.
+White vinegar is budget-friendly, non-toxic, and it works as well (if not better) as most of the chemically produced solutions found at the store.
 Remember, you always want to use a mix of a 60/40 water and white vinegar solution when cleaning.

 Bonus tip: Tossing a half of a cup of the solution into a load of white laundry also helps to boost the brightness of clothes!